top of page

 Economic Development that works

 Continue to work on our economic ecosystem to not only help folks start, grow, and maintain their own businesses including under addressed avenues such as child care and trades.
 These are our neighbors that contribute to our community in all walks of like seen and unseen.
-Also, making sure that we have a focus on more additional commercial development so that it can help to relieve the tax burdens on residents.
+Maintaining the focus on expanding commercial development in order to reduce property tax burdens.

 Resiliency